alloystorm/dvvr/dancexr/features.md

 * [Stage Model Setting & Tools](feature/stages)

-## Motions
+## Music & Motion
 DanceXR supports motions in both VMD and BVH formats.
+Together with the music and multiple motions, they form a dance set.
+You can also choose from one of the procedural motions.

 ### Managing Motions